Fsmash/demo/README.md

 What do you think "BoxGeometry" is for?
 I mean, unless someone is trying to mislead you or just bad a coding most times the names we give for **objects** usually refer to what they are for.
 So without referring to the doc, let's try to think about it.
 We can "assume" this time for the sake of understanding this concept of "abstraction".

 We can see what parameters (arguments) it takes in.
 It's all numbers.
 1 to be exact.
-If we assume that "BoxGeometry" has to do with the geometry of the cube we are rendering then we can infer that it is specifying the dimensions of the cube.
-Width, length, and height.
-It's a three dimensional cube so that probably is it.
-It is.
-Check the doc later to confirm.
+If we assume that "BoxGeometry" has to do with the geometry of the cube we are rendering then we can infer that we are specifying the dimensions of the cube.
+That it has a width, length, and height variable being assigned here.
+Check the doc later to confirm but I'll just tell you yeah it does.

 So we have an object that holds all the geometry data of the cube being rendered.
 It is reasonable to have an object just for this.
 Why?
 It "makes sense" to organze code this way.
 If we have to write a whole thing just to hold cube data every time we want a box shape it would be a bit much.
 All the relevant functions that operate on the geometry data of this box geometry data also is in this object.
 Something like "geometry.scaleWidth(5)" or something like it could reasonably be in this object that scales the width by multiplying the "width" variable in the **object** by 5.
 Check at some point and see what you find.